SaadPrice/Web-game-Project/README.md

 # Web-game-Project
 Chess Game
-Chess Pieces:                                                                                                                                                            32 pieces(16 black and 16 white)
+Chess Pieces:                                                                                                                                                            32 pieces(16 black and 16 white)                                                                                                                                        Chess Board
 Chess Objective:                                                                                                                                                       The objective is to checkmate(capture the king).